-Overturning Indiana's marriage statute because of the religious or moral views that informed its enactment would indirectly strip Indiana voters of their "fundamental right," Schuette, 2014 WL 1577512, at 15, as free and equal citizens in our democracy to deliberate and decide a basic question-namely, the nature of marriage-that profoundly affects their common lives together.
+Overturning the Texas Marriage Amendment because of the religious or moral views that influenced its enactment would strip Texas voters of their "fundamental right," Schuette, 2014 WL 1577512, at 15, as free and equal citizens in our democracy to deliberate and decide a sensitive question-namely, the nature of marriage-that profoundly affects their common lives together.
 "Those who won our independence believed that ... freedom to think as you will and to speak as you think are means indispensable to the discovery and spread of political truth" and that "public discussion is a political duty, and that this should be a fundamental principle of the American government."
 Whitney v.
 California, 274 U.S. 357, 375 (1927) (Brandeis, J., concurring) (footnote omitted).
-Voters of every opinion-and their elected representatives-may freely support laws reflecting their own moral judgments about what is best for society.
+Voters of every opinion may freely support laws reflecting their own moral judgments about what is best for society.
 See Harris v.
 McRae, 448 U.S. 297, 319-20 (1980); McGowan v.
 Maryland, 366 U.S. 420, 422 (1961).
 And "no less than members of any other group, [religious Americans must] enjoy the full measure of protection afforded speech, association, and political activity generally."
 McDaniel, 435 U.S. at 641 (Brennan, J., concurring in the judgment).

 Similar principles guided the Supreme Court in its recent Schuette decision.
 There the Court declined to take "a difficult question from the reach of the voters," who had approved a constitutional amendment banning the use of affirmative action in college admissions.
 Schuette, 2014 WL 1577512, at 16.
-Justice Kennedy perceived "serious First Amendment implications" in "remov[ing] that question "from the realm of public discussion, dialogue, and debate."
+Justice Kennedy saw "serious First Amendment implications" in "remov[ing] that question "from the realm of public discussion, dialogue, and debate."
 Id.
-He concluded that overturning the Michigan affirmative action amendment would place "an unprecedented restriction on the exercise of a fundamental right ... to speak and debate and learn and then, as a matter of political will, to act through a lawful electoral process."
+He concluded that overturning the Michigan amendment would place "an unprecedented restriction on the exercise of a fundamental right ... to speak and debate and learn and then, as a matter of political will, to act through a lawful electoral process."
 Id. at 15.
+For, as Justice Breyer pointed out, "the Constitution foresees the ballot box, not the courts, as the normal instrument for resolving differences and debates about the merits of [affirmative action] programs."
+Id. at 28 (Breyer, J., concurring in the judgment).

 Schuette applies with equal force here.
-Nullifying Indiana's marriage statute because of the religious or moral views expressed by lawmakers who proposed or adopted it would abridge the fundamental right of citizens and their elected representatives to participate authentically in the processes of self-government as If pursued consistently, a policy of voiding laws when they reflect believers. controversial religious or moral judgments would mean the end of representative government as we know it.
-For "[c]onflicting claims of morality ... are raised by opponents and proponents of almost every [legislative] measure."
+Nullifying the Texas Marriage Amendment because of the religious or moral views expressed by lawmakers who proposed it or voters who adopted it would abridge the fundamental right of citizens and their elected representatives to participate authentically in the processes of self-government as For "[c]onflicting claims of morality ... are raised by believers. opponents and proponents of almost every [legislative] measure."
 Dandridge v.
 Williams, 397 U.S. 471, 487 (1970).
 From criminal laws, to business and labor regulations, environmental legislation, military spending, and universal health care-law and public policy are constantly based on notions of morality.
 See, e.g., Heart of Atlanta Motel, Inc. v.
 United States, 379 U.S. 241, 257 (1964) (collecting decisions upholding federal laws where "Congress was legislating against moral wrongs").
-Perhaps this is why President Obama recognized that "to say that men and women should not inject their 'personal morality' into public policy debates is a practical absurdity."27
+Perhaps this is why President Obama recognized that "to say that men and women should not inject their 'personal morality' into public policy debates is a practical absurdity."
+28